WuerthPhoenix/tornado/src/common/api/doc/README.md

 An Event has a simple structure, composed as follows:

 - __type__:  The Event type identifier (a given Collector usually sends Events of only a single type)
-- __created_ms__:  The Event creation timestamp milliseconds since January 1, 1970 UTC
+- __created_ms__:  The Event creation timestamp in milliseconds since January 1, 1970 UTC
 - __payload__:  A Map<String, Value> with event-specific data

 where the payload __Value__ can be any valid JSON type: